Discover how we transformed ART COLOGNE’s digital presence and helped them unlock new business opportunities.

 Challenge: Get everyone on the same page.

 Solution: I advocated for starting every new project or milestone with a "sprint 0".
 Its purpose is to turn abstract problems and early ideas into tangible artifacts the whole team can discuss.
 After the initial briefing, I sketched out the challenges and potential solutions as high-level user flows and wireframes.
-This crucial step helped both the client and the team clarify open questions and, most importantly, form a shared mental model of how everything fits together.
-This collaborative approach enabled more informed decision-making and more accurate budget planning.
+This crucial step helped both the client and the team clarify open questions and most importantly, form a shared mental model of how everything fits together.
+This collaborative approach enabled more informed decision-making, more accurate budget planning and a quick development start.

-After implementing a design system, I could rapidly produce wireframes—and later near-final designs—during "sprint 0", giving the client confidence that their challenges were clearly understood and being addressed from the start.
+After implementing a design system, I could rapidly produce wireframes and later near-final designs already during "sprint 0", giving the client confidence that their challenges were clearly understood and being addressed from the start.

 Challenge: Chaos during development and to many bugs.